gentimouton/projects-todo/README.md

 Like Diablo or roguelike games.
 Maps are made of at most 10 blocks of 50x50 cells.
 Each block can have up to 4 gates, eg a North gate is a hole from 24,0 to 25,0, and the rest of row 0 are walls.
 Each block must have at least one gate.
 Blocks can be hand-made or generated.
 There must be exactly 3 blocks between the Start and Finish blocks.

-Check Adventures in Level Design from Joris Dormans, PCG workshop from FDG, and Automatic Generation of Dungeons for Computer Games from David Adams.
+Check: Adventures in Level Design from Joris Dormans, PCG workshop from FDG, and Automatic Generation of Dungeons for Computer Games from David Adams.